aleccleopatra7-eng/anime-w/README.md

-Hello everyone, thanks again for being innterested in my website.
+Hello everyone, thanks again for being innterested in my website.I promise you'll like it here.My website will give give you the joy of experiencing a series of magical events in the world of ANIME